-Go Tri-Valley is a partnership between LAVTA and Transportation Network Companies (TNC) that offers a 50% subsidy up to \$5 dollars per trip for trips that start and end within the LAVTA service area.
+Go Tri-Valley is a partnership between LAVTA and Transportation Network Companies (TNC) that offers a 50% subsidy up to \$5 dollars per trip for trips that start and end within the LAVTA service area, and is available to the general public.
 The program launched in 2017 as Go Dublin; it was originally designed to offer an alternative transportation service in the City of Dublin after LAVTA reduced or eliminated unproductive bus service in 2016.
 The program was expanded during the COVID pandemic to include Livermore and Pleasanton to offset temporary service reductions and mandated travel restrictions and was rebranded as Go Tri-Valley.
-Go Tri-Valley users are granted an unlimited number of uses each month across TNC partners.
+There were no trip limits at that time.

 In spring 2023, staff initiated a very successful Tik-Tok style marketing campaign which resulted in a significant increase in Go Tri-Valley ridership.
 To mitigate the increasing costs, staff presented several program alternatives and recommended a trip cap of 10 trips per month, per user on each TNC platform.
 The Board subsequently authorized the recommendation at their February 2024 meeting (Attachment 1).
-The cap was implemented April 1, 2024.
+This alternative projected the least impact to riders while still providing significant cost management.
+Communication about the change was relayed to customers and the cap was implemented April 1, 2024.

-After monitoring the impacts of the trip cap, staff is returning to provide an updated ridership analysis.
+After monitoring the impacts of the trip cap, staff is returning to provide the Committee with information about program ridership, projected utilization and the results of a passenger survey.